Writing a thesis at PSE

 PhD students are registered at the Ecole Doctorale 465; this program is very demanding and the thesis must be completed within a three year period.

-Students can enroll in this Doctoral program once they have successfully completed one of the two PSE Masters programs: APE or PPD.
+Students can enroll in this Doctoral program once they have successfully completed one of the three PSE Masters programs: APE, EP or PPD.
 In order to enroll in the PhD program, a student must first have a staff member from the Paris School of Economics who has agreed to be their thesis supervisor.
 It is this future thesis supervisor who submits the student’s application.
 Please, note that direct applications from external candidates are not considered.

 There are a number of different sources of funding for PhD students.
 Some of these cover the first three years of the PhD: PhD contracts (attributed by the State via the École Doctorale d’Économie (ED465)), the PhD grants of the région Ile-de-France, the specific establishment grants for students from their original research establishment (ENS, École Polytechnique etc.), grants from the Erasmus Mundus European Doctoral Programme in Economics, and grants in partnership with a firm or a private research fund (Fonds AXA pour la recherche: see http://www.axa-research.org/, and CIFRE contracts).